ElianneGithub/Titanic-DataBase-Visualisation-and-Machine-Learning-Prediction/README.md

 Exercice 1 :

-As a first step, we will clean up the data: elimination of the columns for which a lot of data is missing, or not very relevant. elimination of rows that still contain missing data after elimination of columns.
+As a first step, we will clean up the data:

+elimination of the columns for which a lot of data is missing, or not very relevant.

+elimination of rows that still contain missing data after elimination of columns.

 Exercice 2 :

 In a second step, we will propose different types of visualisation that seem appropriate.
-The purpose being to visually identify correlation patterns between the different information.
+The purpose being to visually identify correlation patterns between the different informations.

 Exercice 3 :